computePods/developmentTasks/docs/Completed/002buildTypesGraph.md

 # Task 002 simple build messages

+- **Completed**: 2021-09-23

 ## Goal

-The *real* goal is to populate the DependencyManager's dependency graph.
+The *real* goal is to populate the TypeManager's dependency graph, which provides the meta-theory for the ArtefactManager's dependency graph which is actually used to drive an given build cycle.

-To do this, we start by developing the [simple "build" messages](/interfaces/Build/):
+To do this, we develop the RulesManager/TypeManager interaction.

-- "howToBuild" : From the MajorDomo-DependencyManager to a Chef-RulesManager.

-- "canBuildFrom" : From a Chef-RulesManager to a MajorDomo-DependencyManager.

 ## Problem

-- Both the "howToBuild" and "canBuildFrom" messages make use of artefactType names which (for the MajorDomo) is contained in the ArtefactManager.

 ## Solution

 ## Tasks

-1. Refactor settlingTimer to allow multiple timers per class/object.

-2. provide list of artefact types (ArtefaceManager)

-3. send "howToBuild" messages (DependencyManager)

-4. receive "howToBuild" messages (RulesManager) and recognise whether or not a particular RulesManager understands how to build this artefact.

-5. send "canBuildFrom" messages (RulesManager)

-6. receive "canBuildFrom" messages (DependencyManager)

-7. integrate "canBuildFrom" message into dependency graph (DependencyManager)
+- Listen for type messages

+- Build types database

+- Listen for rules messages

+- Build rules database

+- Create GraphViz dot graph of type dependency graph (meta-theory).

 ## Questions